History of Titusville, PA

 Nearby Historic Attractions

-Pithole Ghost Town: This attraction to the east of Titusville is part of the Drake Well Museum.
-Information is on the Drake Well website.
+- Pithole Ghost Town: Pithole is located to the east of the Titusville and is part of the Drake Well Museum.
+Information about Pithole is on the Drake Well website.

-Ida Tarbell House: The Ida Tarbell is the childhood home of Ida Tarbell who most notably wrote the “History of Standard Oil” and a number of other works including a biography of Abraham Lincoln.
+- Ida Tarbell House: This house is the childhood home of Ida Tarbell who most notably wrote the “History of Standard Oil” and a number of other works including a biography of Abraham Lincoln.

-Oil Creek and Titusville Railroad: Take a trip in a period train car through the “Valley that changed the world.”
-This seasonal attraction takes you through the Oil Creek valley past the Drake Well and to Petroleum Center.
+- Oil Creek and Titusville Railroad: Take a trip in a period train car through the “Valley that Changed the World.”
+The OC&T Railroad takes you through the Oil Creek Valley south of Titusville past Drake Well and to Petroleum Center.

-The historic houses of Titusville: Titusville contains many examples of Oil Boom Victorian architecture, which can be seen in the neighborhood of the McMullen House.
-Be sure to take advantage of the lantern tour given by the owners in order to learn more about them.
+- The historic houses of Titusville: Titusville contains many examples of Oil Boom Victorian architecture, which can be seen in the McMullen House neighborhood.
+Be sure to take advantage of the lantern tour given by the owners of McMullen House to learn more about them.
+Information on the houses can be found on the lantern tour page.

 310 E Main Street